ShuraBlack/SaveFlash/README.md

 ### Game Support

 **Save Flash** supports a wide variety of games already and is constantly expanding its library.
-If you want to see a game supported, feel free to contact me or join the discord server.
+If you want to see a game supported, feel free to contact me or join the [Discord server](https://discord.gg/2GQg9QuFA7).

 Currently, the following 16 games are supported at open beta launch:
 - 20 Minutes till dawn